Developing Your Research Voice: Clarity, Quality, and Variation for Promotion Portfolios

 In developing your research voice, clarity is about how you articulate the value of your research.
 The goal of presenting your research narrative in a promotion portfolio is to communicate the significance, contribution, and direction of your work in ways that anyone, especially those outside your discipline, can understand.

-Speaking with a clarity about your research entails:
+Speaking with clarity about your research entails:

 • Clearly defining your central question and argument.